 The academic curriculum of the Postbaccalaureate Premedical Program is designed to fulfill the prerequisites for medical school admission.
-The requirements can vary from school to school and state to state.
-Therefore, the prescribed curriculum is designed to prepare Postbac students to train and practice anywhere in the nation.
+Because course requirements for medical school can vary, our premedical curriculum is designed to prepare Postbac Premed students to train anywhere in the nation.
 For the sequencing of the following required courses, please review the program timetables: traditional (p.
-65), part-time (p.
-66), or accelerated (p.
-67).
+66), part-time (p.
+67), or accelerated (p.
+68).
 While enrolled in the program, students must fulfill all requirements with courses offered by Columbia's Faculty of Arts & Sciences and they are expected to have their advisors approve their programs of study.
 In addition to the following courses, students must gain at least 120 hours of health care experience (http://gs.columbia.edu/postbac/clinical-and-research-opportunities).